 8. Tires for Luxury Cars

 Tires of high-end cars are filled with argon gas.
-Gas protects rubber from oxygen attacks and reduces tire noise when the car is moving at high speed.
+Gas protects the rubber from oxygen attacks and reduces tyre noise when the car moves at high speed.

-Uses of Argon Gas in a Wide Range of Applications to Drive the Market Growth
+Uses of Argon Gas in a Wide Range of Applications to Drive Market Growth

 Argon gas is formed by fractional distillation by extracting it from liquid air in a cryogenic air separation unit and exists as charged ion molecules.
-It is a noble gas and, therefore, is considered an essential gas due to its wide range of applications across various industries, which is helping in increasing the demand for this gas and driving the market growth.
+It is a noble gas and, therefore, is considered an essential gas due to its wide range of applications across various industries, which is helping to increase the demand for this gas and driving market growth.

-Metal fabrication has boosted the use of this gas in the steel industry, which is continuously booming, in all sectors across the globe.
-The below figure shows the use of steel in different sectors in the year 2018 (%).
+Metal fabrication has boosted the use of this gas in the steel industry, which is continuously booming in all sectors across the globe.
+The figure below shows the use of steel in different sectors in 2018 (%).

 Use of Steel, In Different Sectors, 2018